-The Cape Cod Chamber's mission is to support the region's economy, while being responsible stewards and preserving the sustainability of the Cape.
+The Cape Cod Chamber's mission is to support the region's economy, while being responsible stewards and preserving the sustainability and increasing the resiliency of the Cape.
 To that end, we strongly support the decisions to replace both the Sagamore and Bourne Bridges with new adjacent structures, and the implementation of Case 3A to improve roadway and multimodal transportation in the Canal region.